frederic-perez/AmE-dictionary/data/idioms.md

 __you are what you eat__ To be healthy, you need to eat good food.
 __you bet__ _Do you want more coffee?
 You bet._
 __you can say that again__ I agree completely; what you said is especially true. _A: “Wow, that exam was brutally difficult.”
 B: “You can say that again!
 It was the hardest test I’ve ever taken.”_
+__you can’t teach an old dog new tricks__
 __you could hear the grass grow(ing)__ :dart: It is so still or quiet that one would be able to hear even the tiniest, imperceptible sounds. _I reckon you could hear the grass growing in the awkward silence that followed that dreadful performance._
-__you don’t say__
+__you don’t say__ :two::hammer:
 __you look a little peaked__ You look ill, especially as if you might vomit. _You look a little peaked since you got off that roller coaster.
 Do you want some ginger ale to settle your stomach?_
-__you name it__ :dart::six: You say _you name it_, usually after or before a list, to show that you are talking about a very wide range of things. _Pickled cucumbers, jam, pickled berries, tomatoes; you name it, they’ve got it._ _Foo, bar, baz—you name it._
+__you name it__ :dart::eight: You say _you name it_, usually after or before a list, to show that you are talking about a very wide range of things. _Pickled cucumbers, jam, pickled berries, tomatoes; you name it, they’ve got it._ _Foo, bar, baz—you name it._
-__you scratch my back, I’ll scratch yours__ If you help me, I will help you.
+__you scratch my back, I’ll scratch yours__ :two: If you help me, I will help you.
 __you’re a lifesaver__ You are wonderful and/or helpful. _You brought me coffee?
 Ah, you’re a lifesaver._
 __you’ve got a point there__ Your point of view or opinion makes sense. _A: “It’s snowing—should we really go out for ice cream?”
 B: “Hmm, you’ve got a point there.”_
 __your eyes are bigger than your stomach__ You want more food than you can eat.